xalgorithm/mytorrentbox/README.md

 For the operating system we used the Debian 8.2 image found [here](http://beagleboard.org/latest-images).

-Just download the file, decompress it, and write it to a microSD card
+Download the file, decompress it, and write it to a microSD card
 ## OS Installation

 Download the OS image: